lino-framework/book/docs/specs/index.rst

    gfks
    summaries
    memo
+   modlib

-The following plugins are technically still part of the Lino core, but might be moved to :mod:`lino_xl` some day:
+The following plugins are currently still part of the :mod:`lino.modlib` but might be moved to :mod:`lino_xl` some day:

 .. toctree::
    :maxdepth: 1